Dieterbe/body.build/docs-course-notes/how-to-make-optimal-lifting-program/injury-management.md

+TODO: look throughout the course modules about injury management and how it affects program.

+for sure:
+- eccentric overloading
+pretty sure:
+- higher rep
+- more exercise variety
+- KAATSU

-if back pain, can try less stressfull alternatives:
+if back pain specifically, can try less stressfull alternatives:

 ## squats in order of lubmbar spine stress
 low bar back squats > high bar back squats > front squats > leg presses, hack squats and most unilateral squats